hbev02/CNN/README.md

 # CNN
 I built a Convolutional Neural Network to classify images of vegetables.
 The goal was to train a model that can look at an image and correctly identify what type of vegetable it is.
-This is useful because image classification is used in a lot of real-world things like food recognition apps and even automation in agriculture.”
+This is useful because image classification is used in a lot of real-world things like food recognition apps and even automation in agriculture.
-The dataset I used was a vegetable image dataset that included different classes like beans, carrots, cucumbers, tomatoes, and others.”
+The dataset I used was a vegetable image dataset that included different classes like beans, carrots, cucumbers, tomatoes, and others.

 Each class = a type of vegetable
 Images stored in folders (one folder per class)